Deqing County, Zhejiang: Geography

 Located in the middle of the plain between the Hangzhou Bay and the Taihu, most of Deqing County is flat, criss-crossed by numerous canals.
 The western end of the county is mountainous.
-There, the popular tourist areas of Moganshan is located.
+There, the popular tourist areas of Moganshan (莫干山) is located.
 Moganshan is a scenic mountain, an hour from Hangzhou, with many pre-World War II villas built by foreigners, along with one of Chiang Kai-shek's Guomindang compounds.